jaspreet1313/jaspreet-daily_blog/README.md

 <!----------------------------------------------------------------------------------------------------------------------------->

 <h3 align='center'>Support Module</h3>
 <p align="justify"> Today I have explored support module in erpnext.
-Issue comes under support module in ERPNext.
-An issue is an incoming query from a customer.
-It’s usually done via email or from website’s Contact section.
-It’s good practice to maintain a separate email (e.g.support@yourbusiness.com) to keep track of incoming requests.
-This even enables your ERP system to pick up emails and automatically turn them into support tickets. </p>
+Issue comes under support module in ERPNext.We can track incoming queries from your email using Support Tickets.
+You can keep track of Customer Issues linked with a specific Serial No and respond to them based on information.
+You can also make Maintenance Schedules for Serial NOs and keep a record of all Maintenance Visits made to your Customers.  </p>

 <!---------------------------------------------------------------------------------------------------------------------------->
 **Date : 11-April-2022**

 <!----------------------------------------------------------------------------------------------------------------------------->

-<h3 align='center'></h3>
+<h3 align='center'>Support Module</h3>
-<p align="justify">   </p>
+<p align="justify"> Today I have make service level aggrement on gne11.
+A service level agreement (SLA) is a contract between a service provider (either internal or external) and the end user on the level of service expected from the service provider.

+SLAs are output-based, their purpose is specifically to define the timeline in which the Customer will receive the service.
+SLAs do not define how the service itself is provided or delivered. </p>

 <!---------------------------------------------------------------------------------------------------------------------------->
 **Date : 12-April-2022**

 <!----------------------------------------------------------------------------------------------------------------------------->

-<h3 align='center'></h3>
+<h3 align='center'>Issue/query</h3>
-<p align="justify">   </p>
+<p align="justify"> An issue is an incoming query from a customer.
+It’s usually done via email or from website’s Contact section.
+It’s good practice to maintain a separate email (e.g.support@yourbusiness.com) to keep track of incoming requests.
+This even enables your ERP system to pick up emails and automatically turn them into support tickets.  </p>

 <!---------------------------------------------------------------------------------------------------------------------------->
 **Date : 13-April-2022**